 The Government has produced practical actions for businesses to make returning to work safer.

-We would urge businesses to consider the needs of employees with sight loss in their planning, so our advisors have prepared this short film with some simple steps to consider.
+As lockdown eases, we would urge businesses to consider the needs of employees with sight loss in their planning.
+Our advisers have prepared this short film with some simple steps to consider.

 The steps you should consider to make returning to the workplace safer for employees with sight loss are simple and shouldn't take long to put in place.
 Here are some more details and links to other resources that will help you to plan.

 Before restarting work, you should ensure the safety of the workplace and consider employees with sight loss by:

 Carrying out a risk assessment (See our information about Risk Assessments for issues relating to sight loss).

 Consulting with your blind or partially sighted staff or trade unions.